it-praktyk/Get-ADGroupsDifference/README.md

 PowerShell function intended to compare group membership for two Active Directory users.

 ## DESCRIPTION
 Using this function you can compare groups membership for two users Active Directory users.
-The first is reference user, the second is compared with it and as a result groups different for both users will be displayed
+The first is reference user, the second is compared with it and as the result groups different for both users will be displayed.

 ## PARAMETERS
 ### ReferenceUser
 Active Directory user object used as source for comparison - reference user